-The occupational therapists support teachers to implement ‘sensory programs’ for students which may involve movement activities within the classroom, sensory motor activities in the OT room or other specific therapeutic techniques depending on the individual sensory needs of the students.
-The occupational therapists may provide support to identify the specific sensory needs of students and may recommend sensory tools such as weighted blankets, mini-trampolines, headphones, etc, to help students regulate themselves and engage in teaching and learning activities.
+The Occupational Therapists support teachers to implement ‘sensory programs’ for students which may involve movement activities within the classroom, gyms or playground.
+Sensory tools such as ear protectors, weighted blankets or fiddle toys are supplied to help students regulate and engage in teaching and learning activities.

 Self-care skills and functional activities such as teeth brushing, dressing, eating and toileting are also supported by Occupational Therapists.
 The aim of this support is to promote independent, healthy young people who are ready to learn.